XGRIDS Pro Guide™ / Module 3: Field Technique

 Posture: L2 Pro and K2

-• Temporary tilt up to 30 degrees for ground targets or narrow areas, not sustained.
+• Both, brief excursion: up to 30 degrees for ground targets or full-ground coverage in a narrow area, not sustained.

-• Never hold horizontal (pointed at ceiling or floor).
+• Do not hold horizontal (pointed at ceiling or floor) during normal travel.
 The LiDAR needs vertical geometry to track.
+The exception is below.

 • Open areas: one lens left, one right of travel, for maximum lateral coverage.